nobe4/nobe4.github.io/_posts/posts/2016-03-06-vim-gitignore-view.markdown

 git commit
 {% endhighlight %}

-I don't usually create the best gitignore pattern for the first time, so I need to test multiple times for correctness.
+I don't usually create the best gitignore pattern on the first time, so I need to test multiple times for correctness.

-> Wait, that's seems to be a lot of repetition !
+> Wait, that seems to be a lot of repetition !
 Let's create a vim plugin !

 # Git ignore